Don't Play Favorites: Minority Guidance for Diffusion Models: Additional Experimental Results

+Figure~\ref{fig:nn_celeba} exhibits generated samples by our approach and their associated nearest neighboring real samples on CelebA.
+Notice in the figure that generated features due to our method exhibit a notable level of novelty distinct from those observed in real samples.

-\cref{fig:celeba_samples} visualizes generated samples on CelebA for all considered methods.
-Observe that our minority guidance focused on a novel-featured class (i.e., the figure on the bottom-right) yields samples featured with ones that look similar to the low-density minority attributes exhibited in~\cref{fig:top_vs_bottom} (as well as in the top-right figure in~\cref{fig:other_distances}).~\cref{fig:celeba_density} gives a quantitative validation to this observation, where we see minority guidance outperforms the other baselines in generating the low-density samples that score high-valued neighborhood measures.
-The same trend is observed in our CIFAR-10 results; see Figures~\ref{fig:cifar_samples_complete} and~\ref{fig:cifar_density} for details.
-For LSUN-Bedrooms, we provide sample comparison in~\cref{fig:lsun_samples_complete} where all the baselines including StyleGAN~\citep{karras2019style} are taken into account.
-See~\cref{fig:lsun_density} for the results on the neighborhood density measures.
+Figure~\ref{fig:celeba_samples_many} visualizes generated samples on CelebA.
+Observe that the proposed sampler is more likely to generate novel-featured samples that are exhibited in real minority data; see Figures~\ref{fig:top_vs_bottom} and~\ref{fig:other_distances} for instances of the minority features of the dataset.
+Figure~\ref{fig:celeba_densities} gives a quantitative validation to this observation.
+We see that minority guidance outperforms the other baselines in terms of generating low-density samples, as demonstrated by yielding more data instances with high values of outlier metrics.
+The same trend is observed in our CIFAR-10 results; see Figures~\ref{fig:cifar_samples_many} and~\ref{fig:cifar_densities} for details.

+Figure~\ref{fig:imagenet_densities} provides a comparison of the performances of neighborhood density measures on the class-conditional ImageNet $64 \times 64$.
+It is noteworthy that our extended minority guidance (to the class-conditional setting) outperforms the baselines in generating low-density unique samples for all three measures.
+Notably, our sampler demonstrates superior performance compared to the tailored algorithm by~\citet{sehwag2022generating}, which is specifically designed for the class-conditional setting and not applicable in other contexts like unlabeled-data settings.
+For completeness, we exhibit the neighborhood density results of LSUN-Bedrooms, which are already reported in the manuscript; see Figure~\ref{fig:lsun_densities_apdx} for details.

+Figures~\ref{fig:mri_densities} and~\ref{fig:mri_densities_dino} exhibit the density measures on the brain MRI dataset.
+Inspired by~\citet{ulyanov2018deep} and~\citet{naeem2020reliable} that showcase the power of random embedding spaces for admitting distinctive data modality, we employ randomly-initialized neural networks (e.g., ResNet-50, VGG-16) for computing density measures for the results in Figure~\ref{fig:mri_densities}.
+On the other hand, the performance values in Figure~\ref{fig:mri_densities_dino} are computed in a feature space of DINO~\citep{caron2021emerging} which is fine-tuned on our brain MRI data (see Section~\ref{sec:imple} for details on the fine-tuning setting).
+Notice that minority guidance outperforms the baselines in generating unique samples for all cases, which corroborates our observations made on Figure~\ref{fig:mri_samples} (in Section~\ref{subsec:exp_results}).